rba100/jlite/README.md

 # jlite
-A very simple way to HTML UI elements from Javascript.
+A very simple way to make HTML UI elements from Javascript.

 Requires jQuery.